screaminglake/Whispering-Chills/README.md

 To actually play Whispering Chills, launch ModOrganizer.exe from within the installation directory for this modlist.
 It should default to F4SE as the executable in the top-right corner of MO2.  **Make sure the listed profile is Whispering Chills - Main Profile!**  Click the Run button to launch Whispering Chills!

 Please note that this setup defaults to 1440p resolution.
-If you only have a 1080p monitor, open MO2’s INI editor and switch the isizeH and isizeW values to match those of your monitor under the [Display] section of the fallout4prefs.ini tab (reference image).
+If you only have a 1080p monitor, open MO2’s INI editor and switch the isizeH and isizeW values to match those of your monitor under the [Display] section of the fallout4prefs.ini tab [reference image](https://imgur.com/f64WmSQ).

 # Updates (written for official release if approved)